 Don't worry too much though.
 If you start bottle feeding your baby when they're a little older, you're both comfortable with breastfeeding and continue to breastfeed and express using a pump frequently, your breast milk supply shouldn’t be impacted.

 If you're concerned that you have a low breast milk supply, it may help to seek help from a lactation expert before you start mixed feeding.

 The WHO and UNICEF recommend exclusive breastfeeding for the first six months of life, and you should you should speak to your health visitor before you begin combi feeding.

 It's recommended that parents wait until their baby is comfortable with breastfeeding before bringing a bottle of expressed breast milk or formula into the mix.

-Guidelines suggest that babies should be exclusively breastfed for the first six to eight weeks to help you establish a good latch and a great routine.
+It can help for babies to be exclusively breastfed for the first six to eight weeks to help establish a good latch and a great routine.
 After this time, you can think about introducing a bottle if you want.

-How to combination feed with a bottle and expressed breast milk
+How to mix feed with expressed breast milk

 Parents often find that when they express breast milk in the morning, they're able to collect more in a shorter amount of time.
 But it's also worth noting that expressing at night helps to maintain your long-term milk supply, so try to do both if you can.